 This is a school-wide program designed to reward grade levels and homerooms in areas of academic performance, responsible behavior, and school involvement.
-Rewards will be granted on a regular basis (weekly, monthly, and/or quarterly).
+Rewards will be granted on a regular basis (weekly, monthly, and/or quarterly), including field trips.
 Students may call home to let parents know they won a TCB if they would like.